 The student must not have already received a high school diploma or GED or HiSET diploma.

 A student’s participation in the Dual Enrollment Grant program is limited to the remaining amount of time normally required to complete the high school diploma, from the time of initial participation in the program.
 The grant is available for the regular fall and spring semester, and for summer semesters prior to graduation from high school for those students who did not exceed the maximum award during the regular school year.

+The TSAC Board of Directors shall annually determine the high-need courses or programs for the subsequent academic year based on a recommendation by TSAC staff using available information as outlined in T.C.A. § 49-4-930.

+TSAC staff shall disseminate the list of high-need programs to eligible postsecondary institutions as soon as practicable upon approval by the TSAC Board.

+An eligible postsecondary institution shall be paid the maintenance fee on behalf of a student for courses taken in a high-need program.
+A general education course is not considered a high-need course even if the course is listed in the high-need program of study.

 Any deduction to a student’s HOPE Scholarship as a result of taking additional Dual Enrollment Grant courses provided for under T.C.A. § 49-4-930 shall be applied in full against the amount of the student’s HOPE Scholarship in the first semester of enrollment at an eligible postsecondary institution.